assiamoksit/telco-churn-analysis/README.md

 ## The Business Question

-A subscription business loses customers every month — that's normal.
+A subscription business loses customers every month, that's normal.
 The real question is:
 **can we tell, in advance, who's likely to leave, and is there a pattern we can act on before they do?**

 ## Data

-[IBM Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) — 7,043 real customer records from a telecom provider, covering contract type, tenure, monthly/total charges, internet service, tech support, payment method, and whether the customer churned.
+[IBM Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) 7,043 real customer records from a telecom provider, covering contract type, tenure, monthly/total charges, internet service, tech support, payment method, and whether the customer churned.
 Overall churn rate: **26.5%**.

 **Data cleaning:** `TotalCharges` was stored as text instead of numbers in the raw file.
-On investigation, 11 rows had a blank value instead of "0" — all of them customers with 0 months of tenure, meaning they were brand new and hadn't been billed yet.
+On investigation, 11 rows had a blank value instead of "0", all of them customers with 0 months of tenure, meaning they were brand new and hadn't been billed yet.
 These aren't errors; they were converted to numeric and filled with 0 rather than dropped, since dropping them would have removed real, valid new customers from the analysis.